-Terrorist financing involves the solicitation, collection or provision of funds with the intention that they may be used to support terrorist acts or organizations.
+Terrorist Financing involves the solicitation, collection, or provision of funds with the intention that they may be used to support terrorist acts or organisations.
 Funds may stem from both legal and illicit sources.
-More precisely, according to the International Convention for the Suppression of the Financing of Terrorism, a person commits the crime of financing of terrorism "if that person by any means, directly or indirectly, unlawfully and willfully, provides or collects funds with the intention that they should be used or in the knowledge that they are to be used, in full or in part, in order to carry out" an offence within the scope of the Convention.
+To be precise, the International Convention for the Suppression of the Financing of Terrorism says a person commits the crime of financing terrorism "if that person by any means, directly or indirectly, unlawfully and willfully, provides or collects funds with the intention that they should be used or in the knowledge that they are to be used, in full or in part, in order to carry out" an offence within the scope of the Convention.

-The primary goal of individuals or entities involved in the financing of terrorism is therefore not necessarily to conceal the sources of the money but to conceal both the financing and the nature of the financed activity.
+So the primary goal of individuals or entities involved in financing terrorism is not necessarily to conceal the sources of the money, but to conceal both the financing and the nature of the financed activity.

-The term “Counter Terrorism Tinancing” specifically refers to all policies and pieces of legislation that force financial institutions to proactively monitor their clients in order to prevent terrorism financing.
+The term 'Counter-Terrorism Financing' specifically refers to all policies and pieces of legislation that force financial institutions to proactively monitor their clients in order to prevent terrorism financing.

 - Addressing the conditions conducive to the spread of terrorism;